ddnexus/pagy/docs/api/calendar.md

 - The `from` is the beginning of the current time unit.
 Notice that for the first page it falls BEFORE the starting of the `:period`.
 - The `to` is the beginning of the next time unit.
 Notice that for the last page it falls AFTER the ending of the `:period`.

-The cases for first and last pages have no effect when you use the `from`/`to` as a collection filter, since there are no records outside the `:period` of the collection.
+The cases for first and last pages have no effect when you use the `from`/`to` as a collection filter, since the collection is already filtered by the `:period` so there are no records outside it.

 ### Time conversions